ikku47/webtoapk/README.md

 ## Requirements

 - **Node.js**: Ensure you have Node.js installed on your system to run the script.
 You can download it from [Node.js official website](https://nodejs.org/).
+- **Bun.sh**: Ensure you have bun installed on your system to run the script.
+You can download it from [Bun.sh official website](https://bun.sh/).
 - **Java Development Kit (JDK)**: The JDK is necessary for Android development.
 Make sure it's installed and properly set up in your environment variables.
 - **Android SDK**: The script requires access to the Android SDK.
 Ensure it's installed and configured correctly.
 - **Environment Variables**: Set up the necessary environment variables for JAVA_HOME and ANDROID_HOME.